BiLLY-J03l/VESPRA-APT/README.md

 ## Execution Theory

 ### What Happens when the user clicks on setup.exe?
-- Caves Of Qud game asks for admin privileges along with stage_zero.exe
+- Caves Of Qud game asks for admin privileges via UAC along with stage_zero.exe
 - Once the user clicks ok, the game setup UI appears to begin the setup and stage_zero.exe starts executing in the background.

 ### What will stage_zero.exe do?